Meet the Great Basin Federal Credit Union Leadership Team

 Jennifer, a 2008 graduate of Western CUNA Management School and currently serves on the Board of Directors for the California and Nevada Credit Union League and Western Payments Alliance (WesPay).

-Born and raised in Northern Nevada, Jennifer has been married to husband Torrey since 1998 and they have three children, Taylor, Clayton and Ryan.
+Born and raised in Northern Nevada, Jennifer has been married to husband Torrey since 1998 and they have four children, Taylor, Clayton, Ryan, and Janelle.

 Tony Lopez – Chief Financial Officer